oxylabs/curl-with-proxy/README.md

 curl --proxy "http://user:pwd@127.0.0.1:1234" "http://httpbin.org/ip"
 ```

-**NOTE.** If there are SSL certificate errors, add **-k** (note the small **k**) to the **curl** command.
-This will allow insecure server connections when using SSL.
+**NOTE.** If there are SSL certificate errors, add **-k** (lowercase) to the **curl** command.
+This will allow insecure server connections when using SSL:

 ```shell
 curl --proxy "http://user:pwd@127.0.0.1:1234" "http://httpbin.org/ip" -k
 ```

-Another interesting thing to note here is that the default proxy protocol is http.
-Thus, following two commands will do exactly the same:
+Another interesting thing to note here is that the default proxy protocol is HTTP.
+Thus, the following two commands will do exactly the same:

 ```shell
 curl --proxy "http://user:pwd@127.0.0.1:1234" "http://httpbin.org/ip"